 As we argued in the introduction, an important subclass of Web services must be geared toward the creation and management of XML metadata.
 We refer to this particular subclass of Web services as Metadata Web services (MWS).
-Creating and deploying a new MWS has the following steps:

-- (1) Create Java class bindings for the schema. - (2) Create a Faade class to serve as Web service implementation and simplify manipulation of the data classes. - (3) Deploy the service.

-- (4) Generate client stubs from the service's WSDL. - (5) Create the user interface to the service using the client stubs.
+Creating and deploying a new MWS has the following steps: first, create Java class bindings for the schema; second, create a Façade class to serve as Web service implementation and simplify manipulation of the data classes; third, deploy the service; fourth, generate client stubs from the service's WSDL, and finally, create the user interface to the service using the client stubs.

-The Faade class for the server (step 2) may be used to simply manipulate the schema data objects, but for complicated schemas it also serves to simplify (at the expense of lost functionality) the task of step 5.
+The Façade class for the server (step 2) may be used to simply manipulate the schema data objects, but for complicated schemas it also serves to simplify (at the expense of lost functionality) the task of step 5.
 These steps are somewhat tedious to perform manually.
 The tedious nature of creating these services has some unpleasant side effects: it inhibits the modification phase of trial schemas and (more globally) discourages the proliferation of lightweight, schema-based services.